solo-io/workshops/gloo-edge/README.md

-After authenticating an end user request, we can make use of the validated information (claims, profile information, and so on) to authorize his actions.
+After authenticating an end-user request, we can make use of the validated information (claims, profile information, and so on) to authorize his actions.
 For example, let's allow users to only have READ permissions meanwhile the administrator is allowed to make changes as well.

 Gloo Edge uses the [OPA (Open Policy Agent)](https://www.openpolicyagent.org/) and its Rego rules to implement complex access control.

 This model allows you to get fine-grained control over the authorization in your applications.
-Furhtermore, this model is well adopted by the Kubernetes community.
+Furthermore, this model is well adopted by the Kubernetes community.

 The Rego rules are stored as `ConfigMaps`.
 For example with the rego rule below we allow all requests with the HTTP method `GET`, meanwhile, any other HTTP methods require that the JWT token has the `group` claim with the value `"admin"`